Comprehensive Guide to Comet Goldfish: Care, Diet, Tank Setup, and More

 Feeding comet goldfish is easy because they’re omnivorous.
 That means they can eat anything from live foods to plants.
 You can get specially formulated comet goldfish food, like packaged pellets and flakes, or make your own.

-If you’re making your diet, here are some foods that’ll be good for goldfish nutrition —
+Here are some foods that’ll be good for your goldfish’s nutrition —

 • Bloodworms and brine shrimps as live food